Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Method

-In our problem, without loss of generality, the $K$-th behavior is regarded as the target behavior to be optimized in multi-behavior scenarios.
-The task of heterogeneous collaborative filtering aims to predict whether the user $u$ will interact with the item $v$ on the target behavior.
-The items are ranked in descending order of interaction score, which provides the top-$N$ item recommendation list for each user.
+In our problem, without loss of generality, the $K$-th behavior is regarded as the target behavior, which will be evaluated during inference.
+The task of heterogeneous collaborative filtering aims to predict whether the user $u$ would have an interaction with the item $v$ on the target behavior.
+All these items are ranked based on interaction scores, offering a recommendation list of items for every user.
+It is worth noting that there is no restriction on the temporal order or strength order of different behaviors.
+To put it another way, behavior $k-1$ does not have to occur before behavior $k$ and $R_{uv}^k = 1 $ does not indicate a stronger or weaker user preference compared with $R_{uv}^{k-1} = 1 $.